Aptivi/tools/README.md

       * `vendor-docpack.cmd` (file, list of commands for documentation packing for Windows)
       * `vendor-pack.cmd` (file, list of commands for artifact packing for Windows)
       * `vendor-push.cmd` (file, list of commands for pushing to package registry for Windows)
+      * `vendor-localize.cmd` (file, list of commands for dependency vendoring for Windows)

 For Windows scripts, you can optionally add new files that have a prefix of either `vendor-pre` or `vendor-post` for all actions, such as `vendor-prebuild.cmd` for pre-build actions, or `vendor-postpack.cmd` for post-pack actions.

+Dependency vendoring may be required for offline builds, especially .NET projects that use NuGet to fetch their dependencies.

 How the project calls the build scripts is entirely up to the project and not to a standard Makefile file that makes use of those scripts found in the tools